 It’s important to be across all the fees associated with your credit card.
 The Product Disclosure Statement provided will outline these fees for you, and it’s worth spending the time sifting through it before making a decision.

-$0 reward program credit cards
+$0 annual fee frequent flyer and reward credit cards

 A reward program credit card incentivises you to spend—the more you spend the more rewards you can earn.
 You can then redeem your rewards for things like vouchers, gift cards, merchandise and more.